MyKell069/Full_Stack_Java_Extended_4_1/notes/projects/project-0.md

 ## Banking App User Stories
 These are user stories to describe the banking app.
-If you are not building the banking app for your project, you will need to discuss with your trainer to establish proper user-stories.
+If you are not building the banking app for your project, you will need to discuss with your trainer to establish proper user stories.

 ### Minimum Viable Product
 * As a user, I can register for an account.